cs3216/cs3216.github.io/coursework/product-design/index.md

 At the same time, you should not miss out on the essentials such as authentication and settings, or the lack thereof.
 A large part of WhatsApp's popularity was due to simply having the phone number as the user account and their focus on the core essentials of messaging!

+As you are designing a product for the real world, it is also important to ensure that your ideas and business logic are sound, realistic, and executable.
+Answer these questions:

+1. How will your product acquire users?
+Why will users use your product over what they are currently doing to solve the problem?
+2. How will your product be executed?

 <div class="box">
-  <strong class="milestone-counter">Milestone 4:</strong> Based on the interview results, come up with a list of goals and features for your app.</div>
+  <strong class="milestone-counter">Milestone 4:</strong> Based on the interview results, come up with a list of goals and features for your app.
+Be sure to answer the questions above.</div>

 ### Digression: Good Artists Copy; Great Artists Steal